fiinix/fiinix.github.io/_posts/2014/march/2014-03-11-a-place-to-call-home.md

 I'm glad you asked---let's pretend you did.

-One of the cards---i.e. tasks---I've set up on Trello, is to move over and archive all the entries from [fiinixdesign.blogspot.co.uk][blog] here.
+One of the cards---i.e. tasks---I've set up on Trello, is to move over and archive all the entries from fiinixdesign.blogspot.co.uk (link gone) here.

 Until I've moved over all of it though, I'm keeping the blog alive for posterity.